Sndrn/42_cursus/push_swap/README.md

 ### Rules

-We have 2 stacks named a and b.
-To start with:
+We have 2 stacks named A and B. To start with:

     a - contains a random number of either positive or negative numbers without any duplicates b - is empty